boostscale/velox4j/README.md

 - Linux

-Support for platforms not on the above list will not be guranteed by the main stream code of Velox4j at the time.
-But certianly, contributions are always welcomed if you want to involve and maintain.
+Support for platforms not on the above list will not be guaranteed by the main stream code of Velox4j at the time.
+But certainly, contributions are always welcomed if you want to involve and maintain.

 ## Releases